elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-importance-of-comparing-research-results-with-previous-studies.md

 url: /learn/psychology/questions/what-is-the-importance-of-comparing-research-results-with-previous-studies
 score: -1.0
 related_article1:
-    id: 165075
+    id: 165073
-    title: How is a p-value calculated, and why is it important in hypothesis testing?
+    title: >-
+        How do you select the appropriate test for hypothesis testing?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-a-pvalue-calculated-and-why-is-it-important-in-hypothesis-testing
+    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
 related_article2:
-    id: 165083
+    id: 165091
+    title: >-
-    title: What are the key components of a well-structured research report?
+        What are the essential elements of academic writing standards in research papers?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-components-of-a-wellstructured-research-report
+    url: /learn/psychology/questions/what-are-the-essential-elements-of-academic-writing-standards-in-research-papers
 related_article3:
-    id: 165080
+    id: 165084
-    title: What ethical considerations must be taken into account when conducting research?
+    title: >-
+        What distinguishes randomized controlled trials from quasi-experimental designs?
     subject: Psychology
-    url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
+    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
 related_article4:
-    id: 165080
+    id: 165069
-    title: What ethical considerations must be taken into account when conducting research?
+    title: >-
+        How do you define and classify independent and dependent variables in a research study?
     subject: Psychology
-    url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
+    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
 related_article5:
-    id: 165072
+    id: 165076
-    title: What is the difference between a null hypothesis and an alternative hypothesis?
+    title: >-
+        What are the common thresholds for p-value significance, and what do they imply for hypotheses?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-a-null-hypothesis-and-an-alternative-hypothesis
+    url: /learn/psychology/questions/what-are-the-common-thresholds-for-pvalue-significance-and-what-do-they-imply-for-hypotheses
 ---

 &nbsp;